infocyde/FluxSchnellWrapper/README.md

 [ChatGPT]
 A virtual environment in Python is an isolated environment that allows you to install and manage dependencies separately from the system-wide Python installation.
 It is used to avoid conflicts between project-specific dependencies and to ensure that each project has its own specific package versions.

-2) Install the requirements
+3) Install the requirements

 In the terminal type

 pip install -r requirements.txt

-3) run streamlit
+4) run streamlit

-In the terminal type
+In the terminal type (assuming you are in the directory of the project)

 streamlit run app.py